 Mymetics' malaria Vaccine Approach

 The parasite has two main stages of development, implying that the surface of the parasite (sporozoites or merozoites) are constantly changing.
 Accordingly, the ideal vaccine should target different proteins from the various stages to improve the chance of obtaining protection or reducing the symptoms related mostly to the red blood cell infection.

-The first malaria vaccine candidate is using the influenza virosome as the carrier and adjuvant with the incorporation of several antigens that target the two forms of the parasite and is thereby one of the few vaccine developed with this approach.
+Mymetics’ first malaria vaccine candidate is using the influenza virosome as the carrier and adjuvant with the incorporation of at least three antigens that target the two forms of the parasite and is thereby one of the few vaccine developed with this approach

-The second malaria vaccine candidate is a transmission blocking vaccine which also uses the Mymetics virosome technology by incorporating two transmission blocking antigens from the Laboratory of Malaria Immunology and Vaccinology (LMIV) of the NIAID.
+The second malaria vaccine candidate is a transmission blocking vaccine which also uses the Mymetics virosome technology by incorporating a transmission blocking antigen from the Laboratory of Malaria Immunology and Vaccinology (LMIV) of the NIAID.

 The transmission-blocking vaccine candidate seek to interrupt the life cycle of the parasite by inducing antibodies that prevent the parasite from maturing in the mosquito after it takes a blood meal from a vaccinated person.
 A successful transmission-blocking vaccine would be expected to reduce deaths and illness related to malaria in at-risk communities.